cosmicanant/recursive-diff/README.md

 ## Api details:

-**getDiff(ob1, ob2):** getDiff would take two arguments and return their diff.
+**getDiff(ob1, ob2):** getDiff takes two arguments and return their diff.

-**applyDiff (ob1, diff):** applyDiff would take two arguments: 1)original object, 2)diff object and applies diff object on original object and return the resulting object.
+**applyDiff (ob1, diff, callback ):** applyDiff takes three arguments: 1. original object, 2. diff object 3. callback function (optional).
+This method returns a new object after applying diff on original object.
+Callback can give a chance to API user so that object can be stamped with some label or a new properties can be added which may be useful to trace the changes while traversing the resulting object.

 ## ChangeLog
 **0.1.1** - Added support of **null** value for any key in a object.

+**0.1.2** - Added support of an Optional  **callBack** function in applyDiff method and improving tests.
+Please check the sample code to know how to use callback.
+Contribution by: Isabella Cerbino ( https://github.com/IsabellaCerbino )

 ##Using recursive diff library in Node: